oak-hu/oak-hu.github.io/writing/possible-worlds.md

 > The following is a tutorial essay for Knowledge and Reality with Daniel Kodsi.
 In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Should we believe that there are possible worlds?
 If so, should we believe that there are Lewisian possible worlds?’.
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com).
 >
 > The first section of the original essay was quite bad, and is totally superceded by work in higher-order metaphysics, where the debate really should be taking place.
+I've replaced it with a relevant passage from Peter Fritz's book.

 [...]